barchart/alerting-service-public/docs/content/concepts/operations.md

-**This page lists discrete actions which can be executed.** Each action described here includes:

-* a link to the SDK reference,
+**This page lists discrete actions**  which can be executed with the SDK or a direct call to the REST API.
-* an example invocation using SDK,
-* a link to the Open API definition, and
-* an example cURL request to the API

 ## Metadata Lookup